This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 I wish you a lot of fun and creativity creating your first resin artwork with textures!

-A Resin Art Tutorial for your first steps with the resin art techniques and a detailed material list with many great recommendations can be found in separate articles.
+A Resin Art Tutorial for your first steps with the resin art techniques and a detailed resin art supplies list with many great recommendations can be found in separate articles.
 Also don’t miss out our resin geode tutorial or our epoxy for wood article.